-There is nothing stopping you from making a sales call to those who enter their name for a draw, as long as you clearly indicate how you will use their personal information on the raffle ticket, and you do not engage in deceptive sales tactics.
+There is nothing stopping you from making a sales call to those who enter their name in a draw, as long as you clearly indicate how you will use their personal information on the raffle ticket, and you do not engage in deceptive sales tactics.

 Train your team

 Prepare your employees to work at your booth by clearly indicating what you expect from them.
-Personal grooming, choice of clothing, personality, knowledge of your products and services, and listening skills are amongst the factors that make or break your promotional efforts.
+Personal grooming, choice of clothing, personality, knowledge of your products and services, and listening skills are among the factors that make or break your promotional efforts.

 Invite your customers and prospects

 When participating in a trade show, make sure to invite your customers and sales prospects.
 Most show organizers develop some form of publicity or promotional package, but you may want to do more to promote your own business.